Facilities and Services

 Batoche National Historic Site Services

 All buildings at the Batoche National Historic site of Canada are wheelchair accessible.
-Special needs equipment such as motorized wheelchairs (amigos) and one golf cart are available upon request.
+Special needs equipment such as golf carts, are available upon request.
 We also have some all-terrain baby joggers.
 Most of these services are free of charge and are on a first come, first serve basis.

 Picnic areas with picnic tables are located in front of the Visitor Reception Area and at the East Village, however, open fires, barbecues, hibachis, etc., are not permitted.
 Picnic tables are also found in an outdoor shelter, in case of inclement weather.